I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 Surf the waves

-Like many of the towns on the Oaxacan coast, the waves along the shores of the national park are perfect for surfing.
-And, perhaps more suited to beginners than the fierce waves along Zicatela Beach in Puerto Escondido.
+The waves along the shores of the national park are perfect for surfing.
+And, in fact, Chacahua is better suited to beginners than the fiercer waves in nearby Puerto Escondido.

-In addition to also being accommodations and restaurants, most of the beachfront properties have surfboards to hire.
+In addition to being hotels and restaurants, most of the beachfront properties have surfboards to hire.
 Some even have kayaks.
-Alternatively, you can bring a shortboard from Puerto Escondido as the collectivos and taxis have roof racks or you can fit it in the aisle.
+Alternatively, you can bring a shortboard from Puerto Escondido as the collectivos and taxis have roof racks or you can fit it in the minibus aisle.

 To enjoy the Chacahua surf, you can either go out by yourself/with friends or ask around the island for someone willing to give you a lesson.
 Again, the price depends on your negotiation skills.
 Alternatively, check out Chacahua Surf Camp.